Casket letters: Fate of the letters and casket

+Silver casket

 An ornate silver casket, purportedly Queen Mary's, was acquired by Mary Gordon, wife to the 1st Marquis of Douglas.
 Following her death, it was sold to a goldsmith, but was later reacquired by her daughter-in law, Anne Hamilton, 3rd Duchess of Hamilton.
 The casket originally had the Queen's arms engraved upon it, but was replaced successively by the arms of the Marchioness, then the Duchess.
 The casket was formerly on display at Lennoxlove House in East Lothian (known previously as Lethington House), Maitland's family home.
 In 2022 the casket was bought, for £1.8m, by National Museums Scotland (with funding from a range of donors including the Scottish Government, the National Heritage Memorial Fund, and Art Fund) and will be displayed at the National Museum of Scotland in Edinburgh.

+Mary's inventories include boxes for letters and papers.
+A silver casket or coffret weighing one mark and two ounces and a black casket were bought for Mary in Paris in 1548.
+In June 1564, a casket or coffer (French: coffre) which Mary used to keep her papers in was upholsterered with embroidered black velvet and lined with black satin.
+The servant French Paris mentioned that, after the murder of Lord Darnley, a cassette containing money was taken to Bothwell's chamber, and later a coffre des bagues for Mary's jewels was delivered to the laird of Skirling at Edinburgh Castle.

 The copy letters

 Four translated copies were preserved by the descendants of William Cecil.
 The copies do not reproduce signatures or dates, and they contain endorsements made by the copyist that indicate how the letters were to be used against Queen Mary.
-Versions of some of the letters and sonnets were printed in George Buchanan's polemic Detectio Mariæ Reginæ and Dectectioun, and reprinted by James Anderson in 1727.
+Versions of some of the letters and sonnets were printed in George Buchanan's polemic Detectio Mariæ Reginæ and Detectioun, and reprinted by James Anderson in 1727.
 Walter Goodall, in 1754, printed parallel English, French, and Latin versions without the clerk's endorsements.
 The 18th-century historian William Robertson pointed out that the Scottish edition of Buchanan's Detectioun appears to preserve the original French opening lines of the letters introducing their translations, while the complete French texts seem to be merely translations from printed Latin or English copies.

 Four other copy letters and other copy documents were preserved in the English state papers and the Cotton Collection.
 These were printed in the Calendar of State Papers, Scotland, Volume 2.